Alexandra Kollontai: Ancestry

-Kollontai's father, General Mikhail Alekseyevich Domontovich (1830–1902), descended from a Ukrainian family that traced its ancestry back to the 13th century and Daumantas, a 13th-century Prince of Pskov.
-Her father served as a cavalry officer in the Russo-Turkish War (1877–1878).
-After his participation in the war, he was appointed Provisional Governor of the Bulgarian city of Tarnovo, and later Military Consul in Sofia.
+Kollontai's father, General Mikhail Alekseyevich Domontovich (1830–1902), descended from a Ukrainian family that traced its ancestry back to the 13th century, to Daumantas (Dovmont), prince of Pskov from 1266 to 1299, later canonized as a saint by the Russian Orthodox Church.
+Her father served as a cavalry officer in the Russo-Turkish War of 1877–1878.
+After his participation in the war, he was a member of the Russian staff advising the Bulgarian Constituent Assembly.
 In May 1879, he was called back to St. Petersburg.
 He entertained liberal political views, favouring a constitutional monarchy like that of United Kingdom.
-In the 1880s he wrote a study of the Russo-Turkish War of 1877–1878.
-This study was confiscated by the Tsarist censors, presumably for showing insufficient Russian nationalist zeal.
+In the 1880s, he wrote a study of the Russo-Turkish War of 1877–1878.
+This study was confiscated by tsarist censors, presumably for showing insufficient Russian nationalist zeal.

 Alexandra's mother, Alexandra Alexandrovna Masalina (Massalina) (1848–1899), was the daughter of Alexander Feodorovich Masalin (Massalin) (1809–1859), a Finnish peasant who had made a fortune selling wood.
 Alexandra Alexandrovna Masalina became known as Alexandra Alexandrovna Masalina-Mravinskaya after her marriage to her first husband, Konstantin Iosipovich Mravinsky (originally spelled Mrovinsky) (1829–1921).
 Her marriage to Mravinsky was an arranged marriage which turned out to be unhappy, and eventually she divorced Mravinsky in order to marry Mikhail Domontovich, with whom she had fallen in love.
 Russian opera singer Yevgeniya Mravina (stage name) was Kollontai's half-sister via her mother.
 The celebrated Soviet-Russian conductor Yevgeny Mravinsky, music director of the Leningrad Philharmonic Orchestra for fifty years (1938–1988), was the only son of Mravina's brother Alexander Kostantinovich and thus Kollontai's half nephew.

-The saga of her parents' long and difficult struggle to be together in spite of the norms of society would color and inform Alexandra Kollontai's own views of relationships, sex, and marriage.